DragonSpit/HPCsharp/README.md

 - Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.
 - Binary Search algorithm
 - Parallel Merge algorithm, which merges two presorted collections using multiple cores.
 Used by Parallel Merge Sort.
-- A few parallel Linq-style methods for Min, Max, Average, etc.
+- Parallel Linq-style methods for Min, Max, Average, etc.

 Radix Sort has been extended to sort user defined classes based on a UInt32 or UInt64 key within the class.
 Radix Sort is currently using only a single core.